Terris McDuffie: Cuba League

 Following his path through the Caribbean, McDuffie played in the Cuban League for the Leones de la Habana, Elefantes de Cienfuegos, Alacranes del Almendares, and Tigres de Marianao, in part or all of nine seasons spanning 1937–1953.

 While playing for Marianao in 1952–1953 McDuffie had the misfortune to play for manager Dolf Luque, a former major league pitcher who was notorious for his bad temper and conflicts with other people.
-During a playoff series, Luque wanted McDuffie to start on two days' rest, but McDuffie refused to say his arm was sore.
+During a playoff series, Luque wanted McDuffie to start on two days rest, but McDuffie said his arm was sore.
 Once the enraged manager returned to the locker room from his adjacent office waving a loaded pistol and pointing it at the pitcher, McDuffie quickly changed his mind, went out and fired a two-hitter game.

 His most productive season in Cuba came with Cienfuegos in 1944–1945, when he posted a 7–6 record and a league's second-best 2.35 ERA in twenty games while leading in complete games (9), strikeouts (68), walks (43), and innings pitched (138).
 He compiled a 37–43 record during his Cuban visits.

 Puerto Rico League

-McDuffie also spent parts of two seasons in the Puerto Rico League, although he did not enjoy much success in the circuit.
-He played for the Senadores de San Juan in the 1941–1942 tournament, joining a team that featured Monte Irvin, Luis Olmo and Bill Wright, but it did not prevent the Leones de Ponce from winning the championship.
-Then an important rule change came in 1944–1945 when the league allowed three imports per team.
-Since the start, the Cangrejeros de Santurce counted with Roy Campanella and McDuffie, but that did not stop Ponce from winning a fourth straight pennant, frequently led by perennial batting champion Francisco Coimbre.
+McDuffie also spent parts of two seasons in the Puerto Rico League.
+He played for the Senadores de San Juan in the 1941–1942 tournament, joining a team that featured Monte Irvin, Luis Olmo and Bill Wright.

 Venezuela League

 In addition, McDuffie played for the Navegantes del Magallanes of the Venezuelan Professional Baseball League during the 1949–1950 and 1950–1951 seasons.
-He reported late for his first stint with Magallanes, but responded with a 3–0 record and a solid 1.86 ERA in four pitching appearances, including three starts and two complete games, helping the team win the pennant.
-Magallanes was led by outfielder/manager Vidal López, who topped the league with nine home runs and 43RBIs, while ending second with a .355 batting average, .32 points shy of teammate Jim Pendleton, en route to the 1950 Caribbean Series.
+He reported late for his first stint with Magallanes, but posted a 3–0 record and a solid 1.86 ERA in four pitching appearances, including three starts and two complete games, helping the team win the pennant.